 The riceball is quite big!
 Compared to the riceballs sold at Japanese convenience stores, the Yakimeshi at Gyōgi is around 1.5 times bigger!

 Tip: If you are after the Yakimeshi, head to the restaurants early to avoid disappointment.
-This is especially the case for weekends and public holidays.
+This is especially true on weekends and public holidays.

 Discover Other Fantastic Attractions in Sendai